Balancing Multimodal Training Through Game-Theoretic Regularization: Introduction

 \section{Introduction}

-Exploiting multimodal data has made significant progress, with advances in generalizable representations and larger datasets enabling solutions to previously unattainable tasks \cite{kontras2024core, li2022blip, nagrani2021attention, radevski2023multimodal, radevski2021revisiting, radford2021learning, tsai2019multimodal, wang2017adversarial, zadeh2017tensor}.
-However, studies indicate that multimodal data is often utilized suboptimally, underperforming compared to ensemble unimodal models or even the best single modality \cite{wang2020makes, MSLR}.
-The expectation that adding a modality should improve performance, assuming independent errors and above-chance predictive power \cite{hansen1990neural}, is frequently contradicted in practice.
+Exploiting multimodal data has made significant progress, with advances in generalizable representations and larger datasets enabling solutions to previously unattainable tasks \cite{kontras2024core, liang2024foundations, li2022blip, nagrani2021attention, radevski2023multimodal, radevski2021revisiting, radford2021learning, tsai2019multimodal, wang2017adversarial, zadeh2017tensor}.
+However, studies indicate that jointly trained multimodal data is often utilized suboptimally, underperforming compared to ensembles of unimodal models, jointly trained modalities, or even the best single modality \cite{wang2020makes, MSLR}.
+The expectation that adding a new modality should improve performance, assuming independent errors and above-chance predictive power \cite{hansen1990neural}, is frequently contradicted in practice.

-Huang et al. \cite{huang2022modality} attribute this issue to modality competition, where one modality quickly minimizes training error, misdirecting and suppressing the learning of others.
-Factors like noise levels, relationship complexity with the target, feature dimensionality, and data quality can cause one modality to fit faster than another.
-This imply that adding task-relevant information doesn't guarantee better performance, primarily due to complications during training.
-To address these issues, it's crucial to monitor each modality's contribution during training and apply corrective measures.

-Several balancing strategies have been proposed to tackle this issue \cite{du2023uni, PMR, fujimori2020modality, gat2020removing, ji2022increasing, MLB, AGM, OGMGE, xsleepnet, wang2024gradient, wang2020makes, wu2022characterizing, MSLR}.
-A central aspect of these methods is estimating each modality's contribution to the output.
-Most assume distributional independence between modalities on predicting the target, measuring contribution via unimodal performance \cite{MSLR, MLB, OGMGE, PMR, wang2024gradient}.
-Some methods bypass this assumption by estimating influence based on prediction differences between original and perturbed inputs \cite{AGM, ji2022increasing, gat2020removing}.
-Perturbations can take various forms, such as zeroing values \cite{AGM}, adding Gaussian noise \cite{gat2020removing}, or using task-specific augmentations \cite{ji2022increasing, liang2024factorized}.
-These methods aim to amplify a modality's influence by increasing the impact of perturbations on the output.
-However, this also makes the network more sensitive to these changes (e.g., noise), risks becoming overly reliant on the perturbations, and struggles to scale when multiple perturbations are required.
-Additionally, increasing the contribution of one modality can be achieved by overshadowing others, leading to an imbalance that undermines overall performance and makes the objective counterproductive.